Tesla delivery time is longer on some China models after discounts

-SHANGHAI, Jan 9 (Reuters) - Tesla TSLA.O has indicated longer waiting times for potential buyers of some versions of the Model Y in China, signalling that price cuts announced on Friday could be stoking demand in the electric vehicle maker's second-largest market.
+SHANGHAI, Jan 9 (Reuters) - Tesla Inc TSLA.O has indicated longer waiting times for potential buyers of some versions of the Model Y in China, signalling that price cuts announced on Friday could be stoking demand in the electric-vehicle maker's second-largest market.

 The waiting time for orders of the rear-wheel-drive and long-range versions of Model Y was a week longer on Monday than it had been on Friday, Tesla's website showed.